arthur-mdn/ExportGrafanaDashboardToPDF/README.md

 const pdfGenerationServerUrl = 'http://localhost:3000/';
 ```

+The button should now be displayed in the native Grafana share menu.

 ### Generating a PDF with a time range

 To generate a PDF with a time range, send a POST request to the /generate-pdf API with the Grafana dashboard URL as a parameter and the from and to parameters.